stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   All this, to the pious Miss Tilton, formed an excellent reason for shunning the ancient town of decay and desolation; but to me it was merely a fresh incentive.
-To my architectural and historical anticipations was now added an acute anthropological zeal, and I could scarcely sleep in my small room at the &ldquo;Y&rdquo; as the night wore away.
+To my architectural and historical anticipations was now added an acute anthropological zeal, and I could scarcely sleep in my small room at the  "Y " as the night wore away.

     II.

-Shortly before ten the next morning I stood with one small valise in front of Hammond&rsquo;s Drug Store in old Market Square waiting for the Innsmouth bus.
+Shortly before ten the next morning I stood with one small valise in front of Hammond's Drug Store in old Market Square waiting for the Innsmouth bus.
 As the hour for its arrival drew near I noticed a general drift of the loungers to other places up the street, or to the Ideal Lunch across the square.
 Evidently the ticket-agent had not exaggerated the dislike which local people bore toward Innsmouth and its denizens.
 In a few moments a small motor-coach of extreme decrepitude and dirty grey colour rattled down State Street, made a turn, and drew up at the curb beside me.
-I felt immediately that it was the right one; a guess which the half-illegible sign on the windshield&mdash;&ldquo;  Arkham-Innsmouth-Newb&rsquo;port&rdquo;  &mdash;soon verified.
+I felt immediately that it was the right one; a guess which the half-illegible sign on the windshield-- "  Arkham-Innsmouth-Newb'port "  --soon verified.

-  There were only three passengers&mdash;dark, unkempt men of sullen visage and somewhat youthful cast&mdash;and when the vehicle stopped they clumsily shambled out and began walking up State Street in a silent, almost furtive fashion.
+  There were only three passengers--dark, unkempt men of sullen visage and somewhat youthful cast--and when the vehicle stopped they clumsily shambled out and began walking up State Street in a silent, almost furtive fashion.
 The driver also alighted, and I watched him as he went into the drug store to make some purchase.
 This, I reflected, must be the Joe Sargent mentioned by the ticket-agent; and even before I noticed any details there spread